bhaddacak/cst-kit/README.md

 Apart from the main program described above, there are also some small programs that can be useful somehow to developers.

 The first is the sutta information generator, `gensuttainfo`.
-This works on gz data of the three main nikāyas, i.e., D, M and S. It can extract the name and number of suttas (for D and M), or of saṃyuttas (for S), and the corresponding paragraph numbers.
+This works on the gz data of the three main nikāyas, i.e., D, M and S. It can extract the name and number of suttas (for D and M), or of saṃyuttas (for S), and the corresponding paragraph numbers.
 The output of this program is `suttainfo.json`.
 This information can be used to translate the references to the rough referring method, which identifies a sutta/saṃyutta by a number in its series.
 By this simple counting, we have DN 1-34, MN 1-152, and SN 1-56.
 This system can ease Western learners to some extent, but it is at odds and incompatible with the traditional way of arrangement.

 If `suttainfo.json` is enough in uses, it is no need to run the program.
 But the users can generate the file themselves by entering the following command.
 This tool makes use of a Perl script.
 So, Perl also has to be present in the system.